✓ Updated April 2026

 La Paz's Witches' Market (Mercado de las Brujas)

-Delve into the mystical heart of La Paz by exploring the Mercado de las Brujas, where vendors sell traditional remedies, amulets, and even llama fetuses for Pachamama (Mother Earth) offerings.
-It's a fascinating glimpse into indigenous beliefs and a unique place to find unusual souvenirs.
+Delve into the mystical heart of La Paz by exploring the Mercado de las Brujas, where local vendors sell an array of traditional remedies, amulets, and curious items like llama fetuses.
+Engage with the friendly vendors to understand the cultural significance of these items and perhaps find a unique souvenir with a story.

 Mountain Biking the 'Death Road'